 Impact on Aluminum

-Aluminum, which is often used to make machinery parts such as hangers and fixing plates, is one of the important raw materials of medical device.
+Aluminum, which is often used to make machinery parts such as hangers and fixing plates, is one of the important raw materials for medical device.
 The shortage of aluminum materials is mainly due to the difficulties in transportation.
 In the short term, the cost might rise to some extent, and the aluminum output and export volume are expected to decline.
 Aluminum products manufacturing will remain under pressure until the logistics problems are solved.

 Impact on ICs